Aspose/apireference.aspose.com/content/sites/aspose/slides/english/php-java/aspose.slides/picturefillformat/getstretchoffsetright/_index.md

 ---
 title: getStretchOffsetRight
-second_title: Aspose.Sildes for Node.js via Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs

-url: /node-java/aspose.slides/picturefillformat/getstretchoffsetright/
+url: /php-java/aspose.slides/picturefillformat/getstretchoffsetright/
 ---

-## getStretchOffsetRight()  function
+## getStretchOffsetRight()  method

  Returns or sets right edge of the fill rectangle that is defined by a percentage offset from the right edge of the shape's bounding box.